TianyouDai/QA-LoginPage/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+I creacted a login page to check whether inputed email address and password are valid or not.

 ## Available Scripts